chrisdemonte/Sahmdr/README.md

 ## Playing SAMHDR

-(AS OF 1/16/2023: THE CARD GAME IS IN THE EARLY STAGES OF DEVELOPMENT.
-PLAYERS CAN USE THE "PLAY CARD" MOVE DURING OFFENSIVE PHASES AND DEFENSIVE PHASES.
-"PLAY FACE DOWN", "STACK", AND "WILD CARD" ARE NOT IMPLEMENTED YET.
-THERE IS NO WIN CONDITION YET.)
+(AS OF 1/18/2023: THE CARD GAME IS APPROACHING THE END OF ITS INITIAL DEVELOPMENT.
+PLAYERS CAN USE THE "PLAY CARD", "PLAY FACE DOWN", AND "STACK" MOVES DURING THEIR OFFENSIVE PHASE.
+DURING DEFENSIVE PHASE PLAYERS CAN USE "PLAY CARD".
+"WILD CARD" IS THE ONLY MOVE NOT IMPLEMENTED YET.
+THERE IS A WIN CONDITION WHEN PLAYERS RUN OUT OF CARDS OR THEIR HEALTH IS DEPLEATED, BUT IT DOESNT TRIGGER AT THE RIGHT TIME.)

 In the SAMHDR app, click the "Start Game" button in the navbar.